data-ethics-and-society/data-ethics-and-society-reading-group/README.md

-Centered around [Data Feminism](https://data-feminism.mitpress.mit.edu/) by Catherine D'Ignazio and Lauren Klein, this reading group intends to challenge our existing Data Practice across government.
+Centered around [Data Feminism](https://data-feminism.mitpress.mit.edu/) by Catherine D'Ignazio and Lauren Klein, this reading group intends to broaden and challenge our understanding of data ethics and its place in our Data Practice across government.

 The aims of the book club, adapted from DataKind UK, are:

-1. To foster discussions of ethics issues among our data science community, and later on, the wider data science community, that they can take back to their day jobs/careers;
+1. To foster discussions of ethics issues among our data science community, that we can take back to our day jobs/careers;
 2. To critically evaluate definitions of data for good;
 3. To educate and inform our community on ethical issues, to better enable them to advocate for data ethics and data justice within the wider community; and
-4. To strengthen our community of data for good enthusiasts.
+4. To strengthen our community of "data for good" enthusiasts.

 ## Structure